 7. Collapsible Bowls

 These are great at the time of travel.
 On long hikes, cross-country road trips, or anytime you are away from home, you should have at least one collapsible bowl with you to give your friend water and food.
 Hydration is vital for all living things.
-Offer lots of water, even after an afternoon outing or usual walk to your pet.
+Offer lots of water, even after an afternoon outing or usual walk with your pet.
 Try to stick with silicone, not plastic, as plastic can easily break into sharp pieces or start to leach into its food and water.

 Be sure to keep a bottle of water for your pet in a situation where you do not have access.
 Also, keep an emergency stash of food to help distract your dog in an emergency.